mihirsriram/Multi-Agentic-RAG-model/README.md

 2. Create a new branch for your feature.
 3. Submit a pull request with a clear description of your changes.

----

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.

----

-## Contact
-For questions or support, please contact [Your Name] at [Your Email].